unphased/nexrad-level-2-data/API.md

 <a name="new_Level2Radar_new"></a>

 ### new Level2Radar(file, [options])
 Parses a Nexrad Level 2 Data archive or chunk.
 Provide `rawData` as a `Buffer`.
 Returns an object formatted per the [ICD FOR RDA/RPG - Build RDA 20.0/RPG 20.0 (PDF)](https://www.roc.noaa.gov/wsr88d/PublicDocs/ICDs/2620002U.pdf), or as close as can reasonably be represented in a javascript object.
 Additional data accessors are provided in the returned object to pull out typical data in a format ready for processing.
+Radar data is accessed through the get* methods

 | Param | Type | Default | Description |